Career growth books for professionals: 8 reads that actually move the needle

 The Squiggly Career is the foundational book for making sense of modern careers.
 Sarah Ellis and Helen Tupper, founders of the coaching platform Amazing If, define a squiggly career as nonlinear, multidirectional, and driven by growth rather than titles [4].
 Ellis and Tupper’s reframe of non-linear careers as competitive advantage changes how professionals view unconventional paths.

-Best for: Mid-career transitions, people who’ve changed industries, anyone whose career doesn’t match the traditional narrative.
-Read this first if you’re unsure whether your unconventional path is an asset or liability.
+Best for: Mid-career transitions, people who have changed industries, anyone whose career does not match the traditional narrative.
+Read this first if you are unsure whether your unconventional path is an asset or a liability.

-Ellis and Tupper’s core insight: non-linear careers aren’t plan failures – they’re evidence of adaptability, and adaptability is among the most valued professional skills in 2026 [5].
+Ellis and Tupper’s core insight: non-linear careers are not plan failures.
+They are evidence of adaptability, and adaptability is among the most valued professional skills in 2026 [4].

 Range by David Epstein